 Lucky for me, I had just started a new position as a Parent Educator and was trained in helping parents provide experiences to help their children meet their developmental milestones.
 I had some really good tools in my toolbox, but even I felt the need to have a checklist --- there is something so gratifying about making a checkmark!!!
 Which experiences did I need to provide her with?
 How could I help her meet a milestone that she was struggling with?
 Well, first I had to see what she could do, then I would checkmark it with a highlighter.

 Serious Sidenote: I do not feel that drilling children with a million questions, asking them to name objects on flashcards or demanding they sit and 'practice' skills is AT ALL appropriate.
 I could see what she knew just by observing, playing and talking with her.

 After I knew what she knew, I could start providing her with the experiences/tools she needs.
 For example, if I want my child to feed herself with a spoon, then I have to provide the spoon and model how it is used.
 Without the spoon on the tray, she would never explore it and eventually learn to use it.
 If I want my child to be able to say 'more', I have to use the word over and over when the child wants more.

 You may be thinking, this all seems common-sense like.
 It is, but being a caregiver is hard and tiring.
 Why not take some of the guess work out of it?!
-You can grab this resource- the same one I created to use with my kiddos- for free.
+You can get this freebie by clicking the link below.
 There are checklist for ages 0-36 months.
 Enjoy!

 This freebie appeared first as a part of the Take and Try Bi-Weekly Newsletter.
 Have you considered joining?